Hopac/Hopac/Docs/Actors.md

 }
 ```

-One difference in the MailboxProcessor like operations implemented with Hopac
+One difference in the MailboxProcessor like operations implemented here is that
-here is they return jobs that then need to be run.
+the Hopac operations return jobs that then need to be run.
 This is intentional.
-The
-implementation of Hopac is such that the concurrent operations within Hopac run
+The implementation of Hopac is such that the concurrent operations within Hopac
-fastest when they are executed by worker threads of a Hopac scheduler.
-Running
+run fastest when they are executed by worker threads of a Hopac scheduler.
-individual concurrent operations outside of workers incurs potentially
+Running individual concurrent operations outside of workers incurs potentially
 significant overheads.
 Therefore the operations sketched here return jobs that
 can then potentially be composed into longer jobs to run.